-If you elect coverage for your dependents under the health or dental plan, you'll be required to verify your dependents' eligibility.
-After your enrollment, you'll receive a mailing at your home address from Mercer, the benefits eligibility vendor that Assurant's working with to administer this process.
-Please read the materials you receive carefully and return all requested documents by the deadline indicated in the letter.
+If you elect coverage for your dependents under the health, dental, or vision plan, you'll be required to verify your dependents' eligibility.
+After your enrollment, you'll receive both a mailing at your home address and an email to your Assurant email from Mercer, the benefits eligibility vendor that Assurant's working with to administer this process.
+Please read the materials you receive carefully and provide all requested documents by the deadline indicated in the correspondence.
 If you don't provide the required documentation by the deadline, your dependents will be removed from all Health & Welfare plan coverage.
 If you fail to provide such proof, if we determine that you have enrolled someone who does not meet the eligibility criteria or if you fail to notify us of a change in your dependent's eligibility status, you may be:

-- Responsible for any claims, expenses, reimbursements or other costs paid during the period of ineligibility and - Subject to disciplinary action up to and including termination of employment.
+- Responsible for any claims, expenses, reimbursements, or other costs paid during the period of ineligibility and - Subject to disciplinary action up to and including termination of employment.